OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-11.md

 When the richest provinces feel secure, he will invade them and will achieve what neither his fathers nor his ancestors did.
 He will distribute plunder, spoils, and possessions among his followers.
 He will plot the overthrow of fortresses—but only for a time.

 ## Daniel 11:25
-With a large army he will stir up his strength and courage against the king of the South.
-The king of the South will wage war with a large and very powerful army, but he will not be able to stand because of the plots devised against him.
+With a large army he will muster his strength and courage against the king of the South.
+The king of the South will engage in battle with a large and very powerful army, but he will not be able to stand because of the plots devised against him.

 ## Daniel 11:26
-Those who eat from the king’s provisions will try to destroy him; his army will be swept away, and many will fall in battle.
+Those who share the king’s provisions will seek to destroy him; his army will be swept away, and many will fall in battle.

 ## Daniel 11:27
 The two kings, with their hearts bent on evil, will sit at the same table and lie to each other, but to no avail, because the end will still come at the appointed time.